 The tele-technologies are a cluster of related services that provide remotely delivered care and support, and address access barriers, particularly distance.
-Definition of the different variants of services involved in this cluster is provided in Appendix A.
+Definition of the different variants of services involved in this cluster are provided in the shaded boxes below.